New Tire Time Attack: My Top Qualifying Tips

 This one’s huge.

 You also don’t want to be fighting five other drivers for space during your fast lap.
 That’s not a race — it’s qualifying.
+Let the others scrap it out and give yourself some clean air.

 Now, if you’re racing in categories like Mini or Junior where slipstream matters a lot, try to get a 1-second gap behind a fast driver and close it up slowly during the lap.